Bolivian Lengua Entomatada – Boiled Tongue In Tomatoe Sauce

 - Find out more about Parrilladas del Sur

-This entry was posted on Thursday, January 27th, 2011 at 07:28 and is filed under A to Z of London Food, Bolivian Recipes, Cycling & Food, Cycling in London, Eating London A to Z, Great Food Finds, Photography, Recipes, World Food.
+This entry was posted on Thursday, January 27th, 2011 at 07:28 and is filed under A to Z of London Food, A to Z Recipe, Bolivian Recipes, Eating London A to Z, World Food.
 You can follow any responses to this entry through the RSS 2.0 feed or trackback from your own site.
 You can leave a response, or trackback from your own site.